HagarLivneh/Full-Stack-React-Project/Full-stack-project/README.md

 2.TopBar:
-    The app menu, linked to BrowserRouter components at the App component and handel the navigation of the app.
+    The app menu, linked to BrowserRouter components at the App component and handles the navigation of the app.

 Users components: